BigMurph619/Murphleague-2026/README.md

 # Murphleague-2026

-MurphLeague 2026 is a series of
+MurphLeague 2026 is a series of 6 regular season tournaments and a 2-part playoff championship tournament.
+Competitors will play 2 different IronMON like game modes: Roguemon Ascension 2 and Murphmon.
+Each tournament placement can earn league points towards claiming a playoff spot at the end of the year.
+There are 12 playoff spots up for grabs.

 ## League Points Breakdown
 The 6 tournaments will have points awarded by placement as follows: